grommet/grommet/src/js/components/TextInput/README.md

 **name**

-The name attribute of the input.
+The name of the attribute when in a Form or FormField.

 ```
 string